Unsupervised Evaluation of Deep Audio Embeddings for Music Structure Analysis: Robustness of deep learning models across downstream segmentation algorithms

 \section{Robustness of deep learning models across downstream segmentation algorithms}

 This section evaluates the robustness of the embeddings across the various downstream segmentation algorithms.
 Figure~\ref{fig:robustness_embeddings} illustrates the distribution of segmentation scores for all embeddings across these algorithms.
-Rather than comparing all possible parameter configurations within our experimental setup, we selected the four best-performing configurations for each algorithm, averaged across all datasets (12 configurations in total).
+Rather than comparing all possible parameter configurations within our experimental setup, we selected the four best-performing configurations for each of the three studied algorithms, averaged across all datasets (leading to 12 configurations in total).

 These results indicate a high sensitivity to the parameterization of downstream algorithms.
 However, results remain consistent with our previous findings: certain models consistently outperform others.
 Furthermore, the standard deviation of the baseline Barwise TF features is of the same order of magnitude as that of the deep models.
 This indicates that the observed performance variations stem primarily from the segmentation algorithms themselves, rather than from the embeddings.